There are two registers in Latvia:

 History of the Latvian cadastral information system

-The content of the Latvian cadastral information system has gradually increased.
-In the first four years of its re-establishment in the early 1990s only land units, land holdings and land use were registered.
-In 1996 data on structures also began to be registered and from 2000 the full-scale registration of apartments began.
+The content of the Latvian cadastral information system has gradually increased: If only land units, land holdings and land use were registered in the first four years following its re-establishment in the early 1990s, data on structures also began to be registered in 1996 and from 2000 the full-scale registration of apartments began.

-100 % of national territory is registered in the cadastral information system and registrations are managed in digital format.
+100% of national territory is registered in the cadastral information system and registrations are managed in digital form.

 The national language version of this page is maintained by the respective Member State.
 The translations have been done by the European Commission service.
 Possible changes introduced in the original by the competent national authority may not be yet reflected in the translations.
 The European Commission accepts no responsibility or liability whatsoever with regard to any information or data contained or referred to in this document.
 Please refer to the legal notice to see copyright rules for the Member State responsible for this page.